 2019 | Changsha (CN)The Magic Glaze: 5D Theater

-In March 2019, 30 months after receiving the project order, Kraftwerk Living Technologies completed its latest, state-of-the-art 5D theater attraction at the Tonguan Kiln International and Tourism Center in Changsha, China.
+In March 2019, 30 months after receiving the project order, Kraftwerk Living Technologies completed its latest, state-of-the-art 5D theater attraction at the Tonguan Kiln International Cultural and Tourism Center in Changsha, China.

 As part of the project scope, Kraftwerk LT was responsible for the technical design, detailed planning, delivery of goods, AV integration as well as programming and commissioning – including all technological components such as the 2D and 3D screens, the projection and audio system, 800 SFX motion seats, show control as well as the water and compressed air system, show lighting and special effects.
 Another technical feat worth mentioning are the different projection and mapping surfaces of the theater.
 To create a special and unique atmosphere for the theater entry of the guests – reminding one of the interiors of a flaming kiln – a ceiling mapping surface of roughly 800 m2 as well as additional screen surface of roughly 1,200 m2 have been realized in addition to the 3D projection surface.